bitnami-labs/katacoda-scenarios/apache-mysql-troubleshooting/step3.md

     `sudo nano /opt/bitnami/apache2/htdocs/example.php`{{execute}}

-    You will quickly notice that the SQL query on line 15 refers to table name `data` whereas the correct table name is `items`.
+    You will quickly notice that the SQL query on line 15 refers to a table named `data` whereas the correct table name is `items`.
 Correct the error by updating the table name on line 15 and save the PHP script.

 Try the script again:

 `curl http://localhost/example.php`{{execute}}

-You should see that the script now runs correctly and displays the records from the database.
+You should see the script running correctly and displaying the records from the database.